Massachusetts divorce lawyer James M. Lynch reviews new rules affecting the mandatory Parent Education Class in Divorce cases.

 The new rule signals an effort by the Court to put pressure on divorce litigants to complete the Parent Education Program early in the court process, presumably to ensure that parties don’t appear at the Pretrial Conference, divorce trial or divorce approval hearing without their parenting certificates.
 In fact, the new Standing Order prohibits the holding of a divorce trial until the Court has received the Certificates of Attendance from each party or has waived the requirement.
 The new Standing Order and indicates that, while an uncontested divorce hearing and a Pretrial Conference may be scheduled without a Certificate of Attendance on file, neither hearing will proceed without it.

 Interestingly, the new Standing Order stops short of ordering all unmarried parents from attending the Parent Education Class, but notes that a Probate and Family Court judge, in his or her discretion, may order unmarried parents with children, or divorced parents engaged in modification or contempt actions, to attend the class.
 Click here a complete copy of the new Standing Order and Affidavit Confirming Registration at Parent Education Program.
-Please note that the sample affidavit is available for information purposes only, where the Trial Court has not published an official form affidavit as of the date of this blog.

 About the Author: James M. Lynch is a Massachusetts divorce lawyer and Massachusetts personal injury attorney for Lynch & Owens, located in Hingham, Massachusetts.